 - Advisor misconduct, where a person who is registered to advise investors commits misconduct.

 If you suspect advisor misconduct, in addition to contacting the BCSC document your concerns and speak to the advisor’s firm.
-You may be able to bring your complaints to the Investment Industry Regulatory Authority (IIROC), the Mutual Fund Dealers Association of Canada (MFDA), or the Ombudsman for Banking Services and Investments (OBSI).
+You may be able to bring your complaints to to the New Self-Regulatory Organization of Canada (New SRO), or the Ombudsman for Banking Services and Investments (OBSI).
 OBSI is independent from registered firms and provides impartial and informal reviews of investment disputes.
 It can recommend compensation of up to $350,000.
 OBSI’s services are free to individuals.

 Check Registration Before You Invest